matatk/landmarks/README.md

     -   Fix error in packaging (the new build system was not actually compressing the ZIP file, which different parts of the submission process for Chrome and Firefox didn't like—oops!)
     -   Add more code robustosity checks with ESLint.
 -   2.0.4 - 4th of December 2016
-    -   Clean up the appearance of the popup.
+    -   Clean up the appearance of the pop-up.
     -   Increase 'momentary' highlight duration to two seconds, from one second.
-    -   Remove a workaround for a bug in Firefox popup sizing that was fixed in Firefox 50.
+    -   Remove a workaround for a bug in Firefox pop-up sizing that was fixed in Firefox 50.
     -   Drop Grunt and switch to just using NPM and scripts for building the extensions.
     -   Track builds with Travis CI.
     -   Use ESLint and EditorConfig code standards and quality tools.